+Each year, more than 55,000 people in the United States-most over the age of 60-will be diagnosed with pancreatic cancer.
 In recent years, additional treatment options have become available to people living with pancreatic cancer, and more are on the horizon.

 The pancreas is a gland located behind the stomach in the upper left abdomen.
 It's about six to ten inches long and is shaped like a flat pear.
-Cells in the pancreas make enzymes to help the body digest food; the cells also produce essential hormones, including insulin, that help control sugar levels in the blood.
+Cells in the pancreas make enzymes to help the body digest food.
+These cells also produce essential hormones, including insulin, that help control sugar levels in the blood.

-Each year, more than 50,000 people in North America-most over the age of 60-will be diagnosed with pancreatic cancer.
-More than 95 percent of pancreatic cancers (tumors) form in the gland's exocrine cells.
-Neuroendocrine (or islet-cell) tumors account for less than 5 percent of all pancreatic cancers.
+More than 95 percent of pancreatic cancers (tumors) form in the gland's exocrine cells, usually in the ducts.
+Tumors that form in endocrine cells are called neuroendocrine (or islet-cell) tumors, and account for less than 5 percent of all pancreatic cancers.
 They affect the hormone-producing cells in the pancreas and tend to grow more slowly than exocrine tumors.

 After your diagnosis, you and your health care team will discuss the best way to proceed with your treatment.
-Factors that will influence the choice of treatment include the size of the tumor, its location, how quickly it is growing, whether it has spread to other parts of the body (metastasized), and your overall health.
+Factors that will influence the choice of treatment include the type and size of the tumor, its location, how quickly it is growing and whether it has spread to other parts of the body (metastasized).
+Your overall health will also be taken into consideration.